To the Mosses: Ecological, Functional, and Spiritual Uses of Moss

 A Moss Meditation

 We like to close this article with perhaps an opening of sorts: A Guided Moss Meditation that can facilitate a reconnection to yourself and to these forest companions here on Bowen Island or anywhere you may find mosses.
-Be sure to check back on our blog next month, or better yet, sign up for our newsletters, as we continue to journey through the year with plants and funghi, and share wisdom and events on yoga, movement, meditation, and other wellness practices.
+Be sure to check back on our blog next month, or better yet, sign up for our newsletters, as we continue to journey through the year with plants and funghi, and share wisdom and events on yoga, movement, meditation, and other wellness retreats and spiritual practices.
 For now, this January, to the mosses we go.

 • Find a day when the temperature is inviting, and your bare feet can embrace the earth.
 Venture into the forest, perhaps exploring one of Nectar Yoga Retreat's trails, or another trail on Bowen Island.